-Where to live in Barcelona as a student: Neighbourhood guide
+Where to live in Barcelona as a student: a neighborhood guide

 Angelina

-It’s easy to get carried away by the popularity of the city centre when deciding on where to live in Barcelona as a student.
-But there're neighbourhoods offering a better quality of life and more affordable housing, all the while ensuring that your university and the vibrant nightlife of Barcelona are around the corner.
+It's easy to get carried away by the city center's popularity when deciding where to live in Barcelona as a student.
+But there are neighborhoods offering a better quality of life and more affordable housing, all the while ensuring that your university and the vibrant nightlife of Barcelona (https://housinganywhere.com/Barcelona--Spain/nightlife-in-barcelona-best-nightclubs) are around the corner.

-So, to escape tourist traps and unsafe areas of Barcelona, we advise you to stay in neighbourhoods such as:
+So, to escape tourist traps and unsafe areas of Barcelona, we advise you to stay in neighborhoods such as:

 • Gracia,